ncail/noaa-lighthouse-problem/README.md

 ## Running the program

-Running the main program, `analyze_data_discrepancies.py`, will write statistics and metrics about the compared datasets for a tide gauge station to a text file in the `generated_files` directory.
+Running the main program, `analyze_data_discrepancies.py`, will write statistics and metrics about the compared datasets for a tide gauge station to a text file in the `generated_files` directory, or a directory specified by the user.

 The `data/` directory included in the repository has example CSV files that the program can handle.
 The program can process all of the files in directories `data/lighthouse/[station]` and `data/NOAA/[station]` at once by reading in all the files and sorting the data into years for year-by-year comparison.